 Members of the prayer chain receive a request, then pass it on to the next person on the Prayer Chain list until contact is made, so the chain is not broken.
 Members of the prayer chain may pray as the Spirit leads them, formally or informally.

 Prayer List in Bulletin

-The bulletin regularly publishes a list of parishioners in need of prayers, and all readers are encouraged to pray for them.
-Due to privacy laws, any requests to have names added to the bulletin prayer list must be initiated by the parishioner or by a member of the immediate family.
-For more information, contact the parish office at 262-377-1070.
+The bulletin (printed and online) regularly publishes names of parishioners in need of prayers, and all readers are encouraged to pray for them.
+Due to privacy laws, names are included in the bulletin prayer list only at the request of the parishioner or by a member of the immediate family.

 The rosary has been a treasured Catholic devotion for many centuries.
 We often recite the rosary to pray for peace and reconciliation, to express penitence, or to pray for an end to the suffering of those who battle poverty and hunger every day.
 The rosary can be prayed individually or as a group.
 At St. Francis Borgia, we pray the rosary regularly as follows:

-- Rosary Prayer Group (Mondays) at the historic south church – We pray 15 decades of the rosary during the last hour of Eucharistic adoration every Monday beginning at 6:00 p.m.
-At the end of the hour, the Blessed Sacrament is reposed into the tabernacle to conclude the evening.
+- Monday evening Rosary Devotions (South Church) – This group prays 15 decades of the rosary every Monday beginning at 6:00 p.m., near the end of Eucharistic Adoration.
+At 6:30 p.m., the Blessed Sacrament is reposed into the tabernacle to conclude the evening.
 All are welcome to say the rosary with us, or to spend some time in prayer before the Blessed Sacrament.

-- Monthly Rosary with Knights of Columbus –On the first Sunday of each month, the Knights of Columbus invite everyone to join them in praying the rosary.
+- First Sundays – Rosary with Knights of Columbus (North Church) – On the first Sunday of each month, the Knights of Columbus invite everyone to join them in praying the rosary.
 To participate, meet in the back of the North Church after the 8 a.m.
 Mass.